-Probably the most experimentally tractable region in the Drosophila brain is the antennal lobe, thus much of our research has focused on this region.
-The antennal lobe is the first brain relay in the olfactory system, analogous to the mammalian olfactory bulb.
-It receives input from a well-characterized population of olfactory receptor neurons (ORNs), and its anatomy is highly organized: All the ORNs that express the same odorant receptor gene project their axons to the same compartment (or glomerulus).
+One of the most experimentally tractable sensory systems in the Drosophila brain is the olfactory system, and thus much of our research has focused on this system.
+The antennal lobe is the first brain relay in the fly olfactory system, analogous to the mammalian olfactory bulb.
+It receives input from a well-characterized population of olfactory receptor neurons (ORNs), and its anatomy is highly organized: all the ORNs that express the same odorant receptor gene project their axons to the same compartment (or glomerulus).
 In total, the antennal lobe has about 50 glomeruli, each corresponding to a unique odorant receptor gene.
 ORNs make excitatory synapses with second-order neurons called projection neurons (PNs).
 Each PN receives direct ORN input from just a single glomerulus and lateral input from other glomeruli via local interneurons.
-The orderly anatomy of this circuit, and the ability to label identified neurons within the circuit with green fluorescent protein, make it a particularly useful model microcircuit.
+The orderly anatomy of this circuit make it a particularly useful model.

-We have described three fundamental computations that occur in this circuit.
+We have described several computations that occur in this circuit.
 First, each glomerulus pools independent signals from ~40 ORNs, each of which represents an independent snapshot of a particular region of olfactory space.
-We showed that this pooling step improves the signal-to-noise ratio of olfactory signals.
+We showed that this pooling step improves the signal-to-noise ratio of olfactory signals, although we have also shown that this pooling is far from optimal.
 Second, within each glomerulus, we showed that weak ORN firing rates are strongly and preferentially amplified.
 This amplification is likely to be useful because weak ORN firing rates are more common than strong ORN firing rates; therefore, they should logically occupy most of the system's dynamic range.
 Boosting weak signals in this way should tend to protect them from noise added at later processing stages.
 Third, lateral inhibitory interactions between glomeruli perform an important gain control function.
 We showed that this form of gain control decreases redundancy among glomeruli, improves odor discrimination, and allows odor identity to be encoded in a manner that is robust to concentration.

-Partial support for these projects was provided by grants from the National Institutes of Health, the Human Frontier Science Program, the Pew Scholars Program, a Beckman Young Investigator Award, a McKnight Scholar Award, and a Sloan Research Fellowship.
+Partial support for these projects was provided by grants from the National Institutes of Health.